xiii-hearts/mod-npc-subclass/README.md

-# NPC [Equipment Proficiency] Module for Azerothcore
+# NPC Subclass [Equipment Proficiency] Module for Azerothcore

 ## Description
 Adds an NPC that will teach all available Armors & Weapons Proficiency that are unavailable to all Classes.